yarhon/YarhonRouteGuardBundle/README.md

 ### In details

 Test providers may provide authorization test that require runtime variables (basically, controller arguments).
-To resolve these variables, RouteGuard introduces `Yarhon\RouteGuardBundle\Controller\ArgumentResolver`.
+To resolve these variables, RouteGuard introduces [`ArgumentResolver`].
-It mimics Symfony's `Symfony\Component\HttpKernel\Controller\ArgumentResolver`, but resolves controller arguments from the route context (`Yarhon\RouteGuardBundle\Routing\RouteContextInterface` instance).
+It mimics Symfony's  [`Symfony\...\ArgumentResolver`], but resolves controller arguments from the [`RouteContextInterface`] instance using [`ControllerMetadata`] cache.

-Like Symfony's `ArgumentResolver`, it uses an array of `Yarhon\RouteGuardBundle\Controller\ArgumentResolver\ArgumentValueResolverInterface` instances to delegate resolving to the specific resolver.
+Like Symfony's [`Symfony\...\ArgumentResolver`], it uses an array of [`ArgumentValueResolverInterface`] instances to delegate resolving to the specific resolver.
 They all work just like their Symfony's prototypes except handling of Request attributes.

 In Symfony, Request attributes are initially set from the route parameters (route variables + defaults).
-See `Symfony\Component\HttpKernel\EventListener\RouterListener::onKernelRequest`.
+See [`Symfony\...\RouterListener::onKernelRequest`].
 But besides, in Symfony, Request attributes are used more widely as just route parameters - they are used as implicit "information exchange point" between different components.

+In RouteGuard, Request attributes for particular route are created by [`RequestAttributesFactory`].
+It returns resolved route parameters (route variables + defaults).

 In turn, RouteGard can't use any Request attributes, other than those that came from parameters of the route being checked.
-Using other attributes of the current Request could be irrelevant to that route.
+Using other attributes of the current [`Request`] could be irrelevant to that route.

-In RouteGuard, Request attributes for particular route are created by `Yarhon\RouteGuardBundle\Routing\RequestAttributesFactory`.
-It returns resolved route parameters (route variables + defaults).
-Also, unlike standard flow, `RequestAttributesFactory` doesn't add special "_route" attribute and removes "_controller" parameter from route parameters - so they can't be used as runtime variables too.
+Also, unlike standard flow, [`RequestAttributesFactory`] doesn't add special `'_route'` attribute and removes `'_controller'` parameter from route parameters - so they can't be used as runtime variables too.

+## Sensio FrameworkExtraBundle limitations

+FrameworkExtraBundle allows to use user-defined runtime variables in authorization tests ("subject" argument of `@IsGranted` annotation or variables in `@Security` annotation expression).

+Thus, limitations described in [Runtime variables limitations](#runtime-variables-limitations) are applicable to authorization tests from FrameworkExtraBundle.

+### ParamConverter is not supported

-Finally, RouteGuard doesn't support controller arguments conversion provided by
-@ParamConverter annotation of Sensio FrameworkExtraBundle - it would use unconverted argument value, that could lead to unexpected results.
+Currently, RouteGuard doesn't support controller arguments conversion provided by `@ParamConverter` annotation of FrameworkExtraBundle - it would use unconverted argument value, that could lead to unexpected results.

 Note, that ParamConverter can be involved implicitly, if `auto_convert` option of FrameworkExtraBundle is set to `true` and controller argument is type hinted by one of the ParamConverter supported types (by default, they are `DateTimeInterface` and Doctrine entity classes).

-## Sensio FrameworkExtraBundle limitations

-Sensio FrameworkExtraBundle allows to use user-defined runtime variables in authorization tests ("subject" argument of @IsGranted annotation or variables in @Security annotation expression).

-Thus, limitations described in [Runtime variables limitations](#runtime-variables-limitations) are applicable to authorization tests from Sensio FrameworkExtraBundle.

 # Under the hood

 ## Collecting data

 RouteGuard collects all authorization tests and required metadata (route metadata and controller metadata) in compile time, at cache warmup.
-Entry point: `Yarhon\RouteGuardBundle\Cache\AuthorizationCacheWarmer`.
+Entry point: [`AuthorizationCacheWarmer`].

 Authorization tests and metadata are stored in PSR-6 caches.

-Authorization tests for particular route are collected by `Yarhon\RouteGuardBundle\Security\TestProvider\ProviderAggregate`, which iterates through all registered test providers (instances of `Yarhon\RouteGuardBundle\Security\TestProvider\ProviderInterface`).
+Authorization tests for particular route are collected by [`ProviderAggregate`], which iterates through all registered test providers (instances of [`ProviderInterface`]).

-`ProviderInterface::getTests()` method returns test bag (instance of `Yarhon\RouteGuardBundle\Security\Test\AbstractTestBagInterface`), that contains tests (instances of `Yarhon\RouteGuardBundle\Security\Test\TestInterface`).
+`ProviderInterface::getTests()` method returns test bag (instance of [`AbstractTestBagInterface`]), that contains tests (instances of [`TestInterface`]).

 Built-in test providers:
-* SymfonyAccessControlProvider.
+* [`SymfonyAccessControlProvider`].
 Reads `access_control` rules of Symfony SecurityBundle.
-  Returns test bag with instances of `Yarhon\RouteGuardBundle\Security\Test\SymfonyAccessControlTest`.
+  Returns test bag with instances of [`SymfonyAccessControlTest`].
-* SensioExtraProvider.
+* [`SensioExtraProvider`].
 Reads `@IsGranted` and `@Security` annotations of Sensio FrameworkExtraBundle.
-  Returns test bag with instances of `Yarhon\RouteGuardBundle\Security\Test\SensioExtraTest`.
+  Returns test bag with instances of [`SensioExtraTest`].

 ## Route authorization

-Route authorization is performed by `Yarhon\RouteGuardBundle\Security\RouteAuthorizationChecker` service.
+Route authorization is performed by [`RouteAuthorizationChecker`] service.
-It loads tests for a route, and then passes them to `Yarhon\RouteGuardBundle\Security\AuthorizationChecker\DelegatingAuthorizationChecker`.

-`DelegatingAuthorizationChecker` passes tests to supporting authorization checkers, depending on test instance class.
+It loads tests for a route and calls [`DelegatingAuthorizationChecker`] that passes tests to supporting authorization checker, depending on test instance class.

 Built-in authorization checkers:
-* SymfonySecurityAuthorizationChecker.
-Handles tests for Symfony's authorization checker (`Symfony\Component\Security\Core\Authorization\AuthorizationCheckerInterface`).
+* [`SymfonySecurityAuthorizationChecker`].
+Handles tests for Symfony's authorization checker ([`Symfony\...\AuthorizationCheckerInterface`]).
-  Tests should be instances of `Yarhon\RouteGuardBundle\Security\Test\AbstractSymfonySecurityTest`.
+  Supports tests instances of [`AbstractSymfonySecurityTest`].

-SymfonySecurityAuthorizationChecker utilizes `Yarhon\RouteGuardBundle\Security\TestResolver\SymfonySecurityResolver` to resolve runtime variables.
+  [`SymfonySecurityAuthorizationChecker`] utilizes [`SymfonySecurityResolver`] to resolve runtime variables.

-## Symfony SecurityBundle details
+## SymfonyAccessControlProvider details

 The complexity with access_control rules is they are not directly mapped to particular routes.